 One of the first things you’ll need to decide when you’re getting ready to do your taxes is which filing status you’ll use.
 If you have dependents, you may be eligible to file as the head of your household.
 That can potentially keep more money in your pocket.
 Not everyone can claim head of household, however, so you need to be clear on what the rules are before you file.
+If you need help with you taxes, consider finding a financial advisor.

 Who Can File Head of Household?